CHANDIGARH-UNIVERSITY-DOMAIN-CAMP-2024/project-arushtripathi121/README.md

 ```

 ### Notes:
-1. Replace `your-username` with your actual GitHub username or link.
+1. Replace `arushtripathi121` with your actual GitHub username or link.
 2. Add a link to the `LICENSE` file if applicable.
 3. Ensure all instructions are accurate based on your setup.